deanrad/rxfx-devto/markdown_files/-a-productivity-layer-around-rxjs-2igi.md

 ---
-title: 𝗥𝘅𝑓𝑥 - A productivity layer around RxJS.
+title: RxFx - A productivity layer around RxJS.
 published: true
-description: RxJS and Observables, solve 2 problems that every dev has, and now you can interface with it through a simpler API with 𝗥𝘅𝑓𝑥.
+description: RxJS and Observables, solve 2 problems that every dev has, and now you can interface with it through a simpler API with RxFx.
 tags: RxJS, RxFx, eventbus, pubsub
 cover_image: https://www.sarathi.org/images/articles/telegraph-operator.jpg
 ---

 RxJS and Observables solve 2 problems that every front-end dev has: Tuning async code for performance and eliminating race conditions for optimal UX.

-In this post, we'll deep-dive into building an example with the two main abstractions for async in 𝗥𝘅𝑓𝑥: the bus listener, and the service.
+In this post, we'll deep-dive into building an example with the two main abstractions for async in RxFx: the bus listener, and the service.

 # Example: Swipe To Refresh

-*Obective:* Build a "Swipe To Refresh" UX widget with an 𝗥𝘅𝑓𝑥 event bus from [`@rxfx/bus`](https://github.com/deanrad/rxfx/tree/main/bus), and a service on that bus from [`@rxfx/service`](https://github.com/deanrad/rxfx/tree/main/service).
+_Obective:_ Build a "Swipe To Refresh" UX widget with an RxFx event bus from [`@rxfx/bus`](https://github.com/deanrad/rxfx/tree/main/bus), and a service on that bus from [`@rxfx/service`](https://github.com/deanrad/rxfx/tree/main/service).

 _(A complete version is here [on StackBlitz](https://stackblitz.com/edit/rxjs-refresh-jg6uy6?devtoolsheight=40&file=README.md,index.ts), and built incrementally [on GitHub](https://github.com/deanrad/rxfx-example-swipe-to-refresh-blitz/pull/15/files))_